Irvinehimself/Irvines-Firejail-Extras/README.md

 ## Example -- Creating Firefox private-lib
 *Note 1*: In what follows it will help to have a basic understanding of [bisection](https://en.wikipedia.org/wiki/Bisection_method)

-*Note 2*: Unfortunately, [FjTools-CreatePrivateLib](#fjtools-createprivatelib), *Step 1*, doesn't work with "Qt" based applications.
-However, *Step 2* can still be used to reveal valuable information which will help in the creation of a `private-lib`.
+*Note 2*: Unfortunately, because [FjTools-CreatePrivateLib](#fjtools-createprivatelib) doesn't work with "Qt" based applications, neither will *Step 1* of this example.
+However, *Step 2* can still be used to reveal valuable information which will help in the creation of a `private-lib` for "Qt" libraries.

 *Step 1:*
 1. Run [*FjTools-CreatePrivateLib*](#fjtools-createprivatelib) and enter `firefox`